sebapersson/PEtab.jl/docs/src/tutorials/sciml/observable.md

 # [ML models in observables](@id observable_ml)

 Mechanistic models can be misspecified, or the mapping from model states to measurements may be only partially known.
 Both scenarios can be addressed by augmenting the observable formula in `PEtabObservable` with a neural network.

 This tutorial shows how to include an ML model in the observable formula.
 It assumes familiarity with the [SciML starter tutorial](@ref sciml_starter).
 As a running example, the Michaelis-Menten model from the mechanistic [starting tutorial](@ref tutorial) is used:

+:::tabs

 == Model as ReactionSystem